-- Hero Killer: The sniper is the one to kill Joker's best friend from basic training and the squad leader, Sergeant Robert "Cowboy" Evans.
+- Hero Killer: The sniper is the one to kill Cowboy, the squad leader and Joker's best friend from recruit training.

 - Little Miss Badass: Is at the oldest a teenager, and brilliant and scary with her rifle, taking out three members of the Lusthog Squad and sending it into panic and confusion.
-Though it is deconstructed somewhat: once the initial confusion wears off and Animal Mother figures out her position, the squad manages to turn the tables on her in short order.
+Though it is still a downplayed example: once the initial confusion wears off and Animal Mother figures out her position, the squad manages to turn the tables on her in short order.
 Regardless, she survives Rafterman emptying a clip into her, and instead of begging for mercy she stoically requests Joker to finish her off.